j1sk1ss/SelfCallPreprocessor/README.md

 }
 ```

-As you mentioned above, the string structure has addtional annotation in argument' list in every function defenition.
+As you've notice above, the string structure has addtional annotation in argument' list in every function defenition.
 This annotation is used for a self argument passing to function calls, that are called from structures.
 In nutshell, we can use an aforementioned structure in the next new way:
 ```c
 int main() {
     string_t s;